NOAA-EDAB/memos/SOE-response-memo/2022RespMemoBody_tomd.md

 ## 26 Mean stomach weight across feeding guilds

-## 27 Recreational bycatch mortality as an indicator of regulatory waste
+## 27 Inflection points for indicators

-## 28 Sturgeon Bycatch
+## 28 Recreational bycatch mortality as an indicator of regulatory waste

-## 29 Decomposition of diversity drivers highlighting social components
+## 29 Sturgeon Bycatch

-## 30 Changing per capita seafood consumption as driver of revenue?
+## 30 Decomposition of diversity drivers highlighting social components

-## 31 Nutrient input, Benthic Flux and POC(particulate organic carbon ) to inform benthic productivity by something other than surface indidcators
+## 31 Changing per capita seafood consumption as driver of revenue?

-## 32 Relate OA to nutrient input; are there “dead zones” (hypoxia)?
+## 32 Nutrient input, Benthic Flux and POC(particulate organic carbon ) to inform benthic productivity by something other than surface indidcators

-## 33 indicators of chemical pollution in offshore waters?
+## 33 Relate OA to nutrient input; are there “dead zones” (hypoxia)?

-## 34 how does phyto size comp affect EOF indicator, if at all?
+## 34 Indicators of chemical pollution in offshore waters

-## 35 Indicator of scallop pred pops poorly sampled by bts
+## 35 How does phyto size comp affect EOF indicator, if at all?

-## 36 Compare EOF (Link) thresholds to empirical thresholds (Large, Tam)
+## 36 Indicator of scallop pred pops poorly sampled by bottom trawls

-## 37 Time series analysis (Zooplankton/Forage fish) to tie into regime shifts
+## 37 Compare EOF (Link) thresholds to empirical thresholds (Large, Tam)

-## 38 Optimum yeild for ecosystem
+## 38 Time series analysis (Zooplankton/Forage fish) to tie into regime shifts

-## 39 Re-evaluate EPUs
+## 39 Optimum yeild for ecosystem

-## 40 Incorporate social sciences survey from council
+## 40 Re-evaluate EPUs

-## 41 Biomass of spp not included in BTS
+## 41 Incorporate social sciences survey from council

-## 42 Reduce indicator dimensionality with multivariate statistics
+## 42 Biomass of spp not included in BTS

-## 43 Estuarine condition relative to power plants and temp
+## 43 Reduce indicator dimensionality with multivariate statistics

-## 44 Young of Year index from multiple surveys
+## 44 Estuarine condition relative to power plants and temp

-## 45 Inflection points for indicators
+## 45 Young of Year index from multiple surveys

 # References